-For working with the Archaeology Museum in Deccan College, Pune, which has a rich collection of antiquities and specimens sourced from excavations and explorations carried out across India over the decades.
-This fellowship supports the research towards the curation of a series of public events around the museum collections, with the intention of making the museum a space social space – one that will encourage people to think, talk, communicate, meet, learn, and enjoy, which will also be supported by a strong online presence.
-The outcomes will include an experiential exploration of some of the museum galleries, a series of interactive events designed for an audience of all age-groups, an exhibition, talks, and an online presence that will aim to create a virtual community.
+For curating a series of public events around the museum collections, with the intention of making the museum a social space—one that will encourage people to think, talk, communicate, meet, learn, and enjoy.
+This will also be supported by a strong online presence.
+The outcome will include an experiential exploration of some of the museum galleries, a series of interactive events designed for audiences of different age-groups, an exhibition, talks, and an online presence that will aim to create a virtual community.
 The Fellow’s deliverables to IFA with the Final Report will be images of the process, audio/video recordings, texts, and a publication, if any.

-For research to study the life and work of Baburao Painter--producer, director and the founder of the Maharashtra Film Company.
-The project will explore the evolution of regional cinema in Kolhapur in Maharashtra by situating Baburao’s work amidst literary and visual cultures of his time, tracing his influence on and connections with contemporary artists, thinkers, writers and political figures.
-The outcome of this project will be a biographical account of him, which will be subsequently published as a book.
+For research to study the life and work of Baburao Painter—producer, director, and founder of the Maharashtra Film Company.
+The project will study the evolution of regional cinema in Kolhapur in Maharashtra by situating Baburao’s work amidst the literary and visual cultures of his time, tracing his influence on and connections with contemporary artists, thinkers, writers, and political figures.
+The outcome will be a biography.
 The Grantee’s deliverables to IFA with the Final reports will be the manuscript of the book including images.
-Grant funds will cover an honorarium, professional fees, travel and accommodation, and an accountant’s fee.
+Grant funds will pay for costs towards an honorarium, professional fees, travel and accommodation, and an accountant’s fee.

 For working with the Kerala Museum, Kochi to envisage and curate a series of activities engaging the collection that includes exhibitions, public programmes and outreach events for both adults and children.
 The Kerala Museum’s collection is representative of important milestones in the world of visual art from all over India.
 Beginning with Raja Ravi Verma, Rama Verma, and Abanindranath Tagore, the collection includes artists from Shantiniketan; the Bengal School; those who were part of the Progressive Movement like M F Husain, F N Souza, Akbar Padamsee, as well as contemporary ones.